NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 ## July 16, 2020
 - Fixed school image sizing bug
 - Made archive page automatically open volunteer biography if the key was provided in the url.
+- Added volunteer carousel on the home page.
+Displays images of and links to random volunteers.

 ## July 14, 2020
 - Removed contact section from main page.